The Beat Beginner

 In the brand’s current lineup, you get the V-Drums and VAD line.
 The V-Drums are traditional electronic kits.
 The VAD kits mimic acoustic kits in their size and design.

-Your main professional options in the V-Drums line are the TD-17, TD-27, and TD-50 kits.
-On the VAD side, you’ll mainly look at the VAD307, VAD507, and VAD706.
+Your main professional options in the V-Drums line are the TD-17 (in Europe), TD-27 (in Europe), and TD-50 (in Europe) kits.
+On the VAD side, you’ll mainly look at the VAD307 (in Europe), VAD507 (in Europe), and VAD706 (in Europe).
 Those kits all mirror each other, using the same module in each segment.

 However, the quality and features get much higher as you go up the line.